paulipa/sico-wiki/services/guides/dealing-with-triglavian-invasion-systems.md

 {.is-success}

 # How to fix Triglavian standings
-> Guide source located in [here](https://explorers-sanctum.com/how-to-fix-triglavian-standings)
-{.is-info}
+> Original guide by Explorers Sanctum: https://explorers-sanctum.com/how-to-fix-triglavian-standings {.is-info}

 Even though the Triglavian invasion is officially over, there are still some leftover systems with minor Triglavian victories that have hostile gate-guns, and with the introduction to Pochven - there are even more roaming Triglavian fleets running about!
 This often results in people losing ships of all kinds to hostile NPCs even though it can easily be avoided with a little bit of your time.